I shop on eBay

 For most returns, you can simply print a return postage label, pack the item and send it.

 The seller decides whether they accept returns if you change your mind.
-If they do accept returns, they can specify how long you have to request a return, who pays for return postage, whether you'll get a refund, exchange or merchandise credit, and whether there's any restocking fee.
+If they do accept returns, they can specify how long you have to request a return and who pays for return postage.
 Sellers aren't allowed to have any contradictory information about their return policy in their listing.

 If the item arrives faulty or damaged, or doesn't match the listing description, you can return it – regardless of the seller's return policy.
 Most purchases on eBay are covered by eBay Money Back Guarantee.

-Things get more complicated if the item you're returning isn't in the same condition as it was when you received it, or if it gets damaged in transit, the seller may only give you a partial refund.
+If the item you're returning isn't in the same condition as it was when you received it, or if it gets damaged in transit, the seller may only give you a partial refund.
 For more information, see our Condition of returned items policy.

-When you send the item back, repack it carefully in the original packaging, and don't forget to include accessories such as remote controls or manuals.
+When you send the item back, repack it carefully in the original packaging and don't forget to include accessories such as remote controls or manuals.
 Check out our packing tips for sold items – they apply when you're posting something back, too.